JJRi/CyberSecurity/README.md

 # Tryhackme

-Best 100 in Finland, that's not much but a step towards the goal to be best of 50.
+Best 100 in Finland, that's not much but a first step towards the goal to be best of 50.

 **TODO :**

-Jr.Penetration tester path
+Cyber defence learning path

 ## Done paths: